Ryde Academy: Controversies

-In 2014 there was a crackdown on school uniform which led to an estimated 250 to 300 pupils being removed from lessons and sent home or placed in isolation, due to uniform infringements. which included issues with skirt length, shoes and socks, and trousers.
-Some pupils were sent home and some were placed in Isolation and the incident received widespread coverage from BBC South Today, The Times, The Telegraph and the Loose Women television show.
-As a result of the Academy's action's some parents removed their children from the school and Academies Enterprise Trust said that they fully supported Ryde Academy.
+In 2014, there was a crackdown on school uniform which led to an estimated 250 to 300 pupils being removed from lessons and sent home or placed in isolation, due to uniform infringements which included issues with skirt length, shoes and socks, and trousers.
+Some pupils were sent home, and some were placed in isolation.
+The incident received widespread coverage from BBC South Today, The Times, The Telegraph and the Loose Women television show.
+As a result of the Academy's actions, some parents removed their children from the school and Academies Enterprise Trust said that they fully supported Ryde Academy.

-In 2014 a controversy erupted when teaching unions at Ryde academy were challenged for defending poorly performing teachers who were accused of letting down the education of the children within the academy.
-Matters came to a head in Feb 2015 when under-performing union members were due to be dismissed, but Ian Comfort, the CEO of Academies Enterprise Trust intervened to prevent that from taking place.
+In the same year, a controversy erupted when teaching unions at Ryde academy were challenged for defending poorly performing teachers who were accused of letting down the education of the children within the academy.
+Matters came to a head in February 2015 when under-performing union members were due to be dismissed, but Ian Comfort, the CEO of Academies Enterprise Trust intervened to prevent that from taking place.

-In Jan 2015 OFSTED criticized the Academies Enterprise Trust for failing to provide enough support to Ryde Academy in order to help the academy to improve standards at a faster rate.
-When academic standards at neighboring Sandown Bay Academy collapsed and Academies Enterprise Trust were unable to improve the school, they announced in 2017 a plan to close Sandown Bay Academy and the transfer of all the pupils to Ryde Academy.
+In January 2015, OFSTED criticized the Academies Enterprise Trust for failing to provide enough support to Ryde Academy in order to help the academy to improve standards at a faster rate.
+When academic standards at neighbouring Sandown Bay Academy collapsed and Academies Enterprise Trust were unable to improve the school, they announced in 2017 a plan to close Sandown Bay Academy and the transfer of all the pupils to Ryde Academy.
 The principal and governors of Ryde announced that they had not even been consulted about the plan and that they had discovered it from AET's press statements.
 There were widespread protests across the Isle of Wight about the poor performance of AET and the way that AET were behaving with the Island's schools, leading to a demand that AET should be removed from managing all schools on the Isle of Wight, including Ryde Academy.

+In October 2024, there was significant parental uproar due to changes brought to the school by new Principal Will Doyle and Lift Schools.
+Changes involved banning phones via locking them in a Yondr phone pouch and strict new uniform policies, which resulted in brand new Year 7 students being suspended and given isolation on their first day at the academy.
+The main changes were the involvement of stricter rules on skirt length and banning crew-necked jumpers, with only V-necked jumpers being permitted.
+Additional controversy was caused by the long queues to unlock the phone pouches, resulting in students missing school buses.
+The uproar was significantly increased with school staff deleting all comments on their facebook page, essentially censoring parents who had issues or concerns.